BitcoinDesign/Guide/guide/contribute/review.md

 A change is proposed in a form of a pull request[^1].
 To preview a list of all proposals visit this [link](https://github.com/BitcoinDesign/Guide/pulls) or go to Bitcoin Design Guide [repository](https://github.com/BitcoinDesign/Guide/) and click on the `Pull requests` tab.

-Pull requests marked as **WIP (Work in progress)** usually require structural feedback and do not need thorough evaluation.
-If the WIP pull request description doesn't specify required feedback type, feel free to ask the author by leaving a comment.
+Pull requests marked as **WIP (Work in progress)** usually require structural feedback and do not need a thorough evaluation.
+If the WIP pull request description doesn't specify the required feedback type, feel free to ask the author by leaving a comment.

-### Reviewing a pull requests
+### Reviewing pull requests

-From the list of pull request select the one you want to review.
+From the list of pull requests select the one you want to review.
 Read the description of a pull request, and if it references an issue, check the issue to get the context.
 To begin the review process click on the `Files Changed` tab.

 The tab is split into two sections.
 The section on the left represents the current code/content.
-The section on the right, represents the proposed changes.
+The section on the right represents the proposed changes.

 To begin reviewing, browse through the changed files from top to bottom.
 When you identify something that requires a comment or suggestion, click on the `+` icon in front of the line you want to comment on, and toggle the comment window and leave your comment.